GlitchSecure/website/_pages/vs/ptaas.md

 ---
 layout: vs-page
-title: "Why GlitchSecure is better than crowd-sourced pentesting"
+title: "Better than crowd-sourced pentesting"
 subtitle: "Penetration Testing as a Service companies rely heavily on crowd-sourcing to pools of freelancers who already have full-time jobs elsewhere.
 GlitchSecure is a better solution for teams who want a personalised touch."
 permalink: /vs-ptaas/